decentralized-identity/sidetree/docs/spec/markdown/patches.md

-## Patch Actions
+## DID State Patches

-Sidetree defines a general format, _Patch Actions_, for describing mutations of a DID's metadata state.
+Sidetree defines a general format for patching DID State, called _Patch Actions_, for describing mutations of a DID's metadata state.
 Sidetree further defines a standard set of _Patch Actions_ (below) implementers MAY use to facilitate patching within their implementations.
 Support of the standard set of _Patch Actions_ defined herein IS NOT required, but implementers MUST use the _Patch Action_ format for defining patch mechanisms within their implementation.
 The general _Patch Action_ format is defined as follows:

 ```json
 {